 Interest Rates

 Whenever you make any transaction using your credit card, interest starts accruing on it after the grace period.
-The same would be for international transactions.
-If you don’t make payment by the due date, an interest rate would be accrued on it and you might find it very expensive to make an international transaction with your credit card.
-But, if you make payment on time, you can avoid this interest.
+The same would be true for international transactions.
+If you don’t make payment by the due date, an interest rate will be accrued, and you might find it very expensive to make an international transaction with your credit card.
+But, if you make payments on time, you can avoid this interest.
 However, you don’t get an interest-free period or grace period for cash withdrawal using your credit card.

 Bottom Line